smontanaro/polly/README.md

 * help or ?      - print this help

-* option         - display all current options
+* option         - display all options and their current values

 * option name value - set option "name" to value